carp-lang/Carp/docs/Macros.md

 about.
 You should probably get in touch [on the chat](https://gitter.im/carp-lang/carp) before embarking on a quest to implement a new special form to avoid frustration.

+#### A current list of special forms

+Since special forms are “magical”, they deserve an enumeration.
+Currently there
+are:

+- `if` for branching,
+- `defn` for defining functions,
+- `def` for defining global variables,
+- `let` for defining local variables,
+- `the` for type annotations,
+- `fn` for function literals.

+`Dynamic.or` and `Dynamic.and` are also currently special forms, but this is considered a bug and should be resolved.